-Cushioning should never be underestimated when it comes to running shoes.
-This Hoka One shoe was inspired by Karl Meltzer, an endurance runner, who understands just how crucial great cloud-like cushioning is.
+Cushioning should never be undervalued when it comes to running shoes.
+This Hoka shoe was inspired by Karl Meltzer, an endurance runner, who understands just how crucial great cloud-like cushioning is.

 These offer “balanced, modest cushioning” in all the right places to reduce muscle fatigue while running.
 The foam midsole is soft and responsive, for shock-absorbency on the go.